plumbwicked/Wicked-Menu-for-GTA5/README.md

 Wicked for GTA5

-Cheat Table Based off GassyNull's Tuner script
+Cheat Table is Based off GTATunersScriptGenZ v(3.1-[1.58]),

-All credit goes to:
+Cayo Perico Cheat Table (CPCT) [1.52]

- GassyNull , DMKiller ,BigBadWolfx77.
+ALL credit goes to: {In no particular order}

- Vladi023 , GTXFuryNano,  VenomKY
+Roddy01 , LemonCrabsGassyNull, DMKiller, BigBadWolfx77, Vladi023, GTXFuryNano, GuilhermeSiilva, VenomKY , Shirabrixx82 ,
 and Everyone who contributed at UnknownCheaTs.me